alex-808/write-ups/Game-of-Ur-with-Friends.md

 ## Takeaways and Lessons

-### Sometimes code splitting can get excessive
+### Sometimes refactoring can get excessive

 I was an am pretty happy with how my code is organized in this project.
 Especially in terms of encapsulation and writing modular code and React components with relatively simple APIs I think I was successful.

 However there is a moment that I still think about which I think has been really formative.
-Toward then end of writing the server side Socket.io code I decided to extract all the socket event handlers to a new ‘controller’ file.
+Toward the end of writing the server side Socket.io code I decided to extract all the socket event handlers to a new `controllers.js` file.
 I had seen this done before in other projects and I personally favor smaller files as a general rule so I thought I would try out the pattern.
 But as soon as it was done I realized I had made the code more difficult to work with.
-Sure it _looked_ cleaner but now all these event listeners which had a closure on the data passed to the Socket.io server had to accept one or even two additional parameters.
+Sure it _looked_ cleaner but now all these event listeners which had had a closure on the data passed to the Socket.io server had to accept one or even two additional parameters.

-Since then I have been introduced to a new one of those punchy three-letter acronyms programmers love so much which fits the circumstance perfectly: AHA.
+Since then I have been introduced to a new one of those punchy three-letter acronyms programmers love so much which fits the circumstance perfectly:

-"Avoid Hasty Abstractions."
+> AHA: "Avoid Hasty Abstractions."

 Just because an abstraction _can_ be created doesn't mean it should.
 Abstractions should meet certain criteria and in particular they should be _useful_ and _appropriate_.
-Although one could argue that this specific abstraction was appropriate, it wasn't worth much because it made the code harder to grok.
+Although one could argue that this specific abstraction was appropriate, it wasn't actually useful because it made the code harder to grok.

 ### React is not meant for everything